bbuback/NextGenDNS-111/docs/class2/module3/lab3.rst

    .. image:: /_static/class2/DNS_Express_result1.png

 #.
-Using putty from the taskbar, log in to router01.branch01.example.com.
+Using putty from the taskbar, log in to router01.branch01.example.com using u: root p: default

   Run the following command to see the contents of the DNS Express database:

    .. code-block:: console